mliebelt/pgn-viewer/dev.md

 The following gives an overview over the parts that are relevant for development:

+* Branching model: which branches are used, and how
 * Used libraries: which library comes from where, which version is used, why, how is the library integrated?
 * Javascript structure: which directory has which content, what is source, what is produced by the build process
 * gh-pages: How to publish the documentation, examples, ... (without removing anything)
 * Testing: how are the tests done, what to expect, what does not work, ...

+### Branching Model

+* GitHub does not make any statement which branching model to use, so you are free to get your own (working).
+* I want to publish with GitHub, so I have to use `gh-pages` for that.
+* Additionally I want to be able to exchange sources between different computers (I use) and ensure that I am working on each computer all the time on the latest sources.
+So I created the branch develop for that.
+* After having understood what is the strength of Git, I want to use feature branches here or there.

+So these requirements give the following branching model (only textually, have to draw that):

+* Use `develop` for development.
+No `dist` files there, ensure that.
+* Use `rebase` when possible to get an easy to follow history.
+* Use `squash` when merging something from `develop` to the `master` to build a new release.
+So each commit on the master should be only one commit, which is then nicely documented.
+* Merge the changes of the master to the `gh-pages` branch, clean-up, build the documentation, and `rebase` and `squash` here as well.
+* Try to use big-binaries that are available from GitHub now, to include the (zipped) distro only.

+##### TODOs

+* Start an (explicit) feature branch when starting development for a feature (or bug fix).
+* Start that branch from `develop` first.

 ### Used Libraries